PinewoodPip/epip/docs/Features/QuickFind.md

     - Ability school
 - Containers (backpacks, barrels, etc.)
     - Empty containers
+- Miscellaneous
+    - Books & Keys
+    - Used items (read books & used keys)

 The UI may be dragged by the top part, and will keep its position within the same session when re-opened.